 Increasingly my work has been evolving from the paper mosaic realm into artist’s books and more sculptural things, and these have been shown both here in the US and in the UK.
 The Paper Chipmunk Press is the imprint for my bookworks, and I blog about paper and book arts related things at paperchipmunk.com.

-I live with my husband Victor and our cats, Larry, Dominic and Stephen.
+I live with my husband Victor and our cats Dominic and Steve.
 I enjoy spending time in my carnivorous plant garden, but spend as much time as I can in my studio, which I call Zebra Crossing Picture Factory.

 PO Box 864